 "My son is a sensitive boy and he's got a lot to deal with: starting secondary school, having CF and being quite shy.
-I worm about how he'll cope with all this plus the pressures of secondary school and beyond.
+I worry about how he'll cope with all this plus the pressures of secondary school and beyond.
 What can I do to make sure he's happy and coping?"

 Moving into secondary school and beyond into teenage years is likely to be a time of many emotions!
 Some children find the transition into secondary quite daunting or may experience times of worry or sadness as they get used to their new routine.
 As with any child, look out for a change in behaviour, loss of appetite, reluctance to socialise or your child seeming withdrawn.
-Red flags such as these suggest that something might not be guite right.
+Red flags such as these suggest that something might not be quite right.
 As a parent, your child needs you to be available to speak to and to know that you will really listen.
 You may need to brave some slammed doors and upset, but persevere.
 It can be a stormy and difficult time for children and your role is to be their calm and steady rock (as much as you can!).
 Children are growing up in a complicated world with social media playing a more important role than we could ever know and understand as adults.
 Whilst this can be quite positive for some young people with CF who wouldn't otherwise be able to connect, it's important to be open about the harmful impacts of social media too.
 Try not to shy away from any difficult discussions about the pressure that social media can place on them and encourage conversation and time away from the digital world.
 More Information This booklet provides an overview of some of the issues that may come up as your child starts in secondary school but we understand that you may need more detail or tailored advice.
-Your child's CF team or the Cystic Fibrosis Trust helpline will be able to provide additional support and information.
-Our trained helpline staff can provide a listening ear, practical advice or direct you to other sources of information and support.
-The helpline can be contacted by calling 0300 373 1000 or emailing helpline@cysticfibrosis.org.uk and is open Monday to Friday from 9am-5pm.
-You may also find the following websites useful:
+Your child's CF team or the Cystic Fibrosis Trust Helpline will be able to provide additional support and information.
+Our Helpline is open 10am - 4pm Monday to Friday.
+It's available to anyone looking for information or support with any part of cystic fibrosis, a listening ear, or just to talk things through.
+How to reach us: